 This mini lesson shares the motivation behind BUX through the case of a "buffered bicycle lane" in New York City.
 Note: since our original critique in 2018, there has been movement within the bicycle planning field towards a more people-friendly approach.

-On 5th Avenue by 15th Street in Manhattan, New York, there is a buffered bike lane.
+On 5th Avenue by 15th Street in Manhattan, New York City, there is a buffered bike lane.
 This is a class 2 facility and is considered somewhat innovative in North American bike planning because it introduces a diagonal painted buffer between the conventional bike lane and the motor traffic lane.
-Sounds fancy, right?

-The Bicycle User Experience (BUX) approach to street design is a practical and effective way to do this.
-It is a human-centered, contextual way to intentionally design for how everyday people feel while riding a bike.
-By applying user experience design and usability to urban planning, BUX studies people's needs and desires and fits riding a bike into their lives.
+This is motivation behind the Bicycle User Experience (BUX) approach to street design.
+The BUX approach is a human-centered, contextual way to intentionally design for how everyday people feel while riding a bike.
+By applying user experience design and usability to urban mobility planning, BUX studies people's needs and desires and fits riding a bike into their lives.
 It aims to make biking the first choice to get from Point A to Point B for people of all ages and backgrounds.

 There is much to gain from this approach: bike planners will be more effective at their jobs and create facilities that people will actually use.
-For the profession, bikeways will gain a more significant place in people's lives and bike planning will become more relevant.
+For the profession, bikeways can gain a more significant place in people's lives, and bike planning can become more relevant a a profession.
 It starts with putting everyday people at the center of the planning and design process.

-*Note: Since this footage was taken, the NYC Department of Transportation has changed the street design by moving the bike lane to other side of the parking lane.
-The buffered lane now resembles more of a protected bike lane.
+*Note: Since this footage was taken, the NYC Department of Transportation has changed the street design by moving the bike lane to other side of the parking lane, creating more separation for the bicycle user.